appwebtech/Kubernates-End-to-End-App-Deployment/README.md

 ----

-# End-to-End Application Deployment with K8s
+# End-to-End Application Deployment with Kubernates

 ## Introduction

-In this project, I will be deploying end-to-end mongo-express and mongoDB applications using K8s.
+In this project, I will be deploying an end-to-end mongo-express and mongoDB applications using Kubernates (K8s).
 This project mimics a production environment where a web tier (mongo-express) uses CRUD to manage objects in a database tier (MongoDB).
+I did create a similar project with an app-tier using Docker containers, you can check out the [Docker repo](https://github.com/appwebtech/Docker) and scroll down to "Developing with Docker".
 Mongo Express is a lightweight web-based administrative UI used to manage MongoDB databases interactively.
 It's designed using Express JS, Twitter Bootstrap and Node.js technologies.

 ## Tech Stack Architecture

 I will need two pods to house the two applications (MongoDB pod and Mongo Express pod).
-MongoDB pod will use an **Internal Service** whilst Mongo Express will need a **Deployment.yaml** descriptor and will need to be externally exposed via an **External Service** for use via HTTP requests in a browser.
-I'll create a **ConfigMap** which will house the *DB url* and a **Secret** which will house the *DB User* and *DB Password* which will be referenced in the descriptor file.
+MongoDB pod will use an **Internal Service** whilst Mongo Express will need an **External Service**.
+Both will be deployed using descriptor YAML files.
+Later I'll create a **ConfigMap** which will house the *DB url* and I'll also create a **Secret** which will house the *DB User* and *DB Password*.

 ### Browser Request Flow